federicotdn/verb/README.md

 Accept: application/json
 ```

-The `verb-json-get` function takes a JSON-formatted text as its first argument and a list of keys as the rest, and returns the value under those keys in the JSON text.
+The `verb-json-get` function takes a JSON-formatted text as its first argument and a list of keys as the rest, and returns the value under those keys in the JSON text (similar to how [JSONPath](https://goessner.net/articles/JsonPath/) works).
 This function is useful for using previous responses' contents, check its documentation for more details.

 ### Storing Responses by Key